 Amberly Krop received her Nursing degree from the University of Utah where she is now an ER Charge Nurse.
 Her 23 year career at the University Hospital has given her extensive experience in acute detox.
 Over the last 6 years Amberly has been treating Recovery patients with her compassion and knowledge in the field.

-Gloria is a licensed clinical mental health counselor, holds a Master’s in Counseling and Psychology and is trained in Eye Movement Desensitization and Reprocessing (EMDR).
-Gloria and her family are transplants from New York City, and enjoys the way that living in Utah allows them to connect to each other, the community and the outdoors.
-She loves the energy, compassion and willingness of Acqua colleagues to change when it means better care and better outcomes for our residents.
-Her counseling and administrative skills are a key part of Acqua’s clinical team; her intelligence, humor and hard work are a key part of our family here.
+Gloria is a licensed clinical mental health counselor, holds a master’s degree in Counseling and Psychology and is trained in Eye Movement Desensitization and Reprocessing (EMDR).
+Gloria and her family are transplants from New York City and enjoy the way that living in Utah allows them to connect to each other, the community, and the outdoors.
+She loves the energy, compassion, and willingness of Acqua colleagues to change when it means better care and better outcomes for our residents.
+Her counseling and administrative skills are a key part of Acqua’s clinical team; her intelligence, humor, and hard work are a key part of our family here.